AdaptiveCpp/AdaptiveCpp/doc/accessor-variants.md

 However, note that using distinct accessor variants might potentially break certain code patterns.
 While common accessor usage works, the introduction of new distinct accessor types can break the assumption of compatibility between different accessors.
 For example, you might not be able to store different accessors in a container anymore.

-## Constructing Open SYCL accessor variants
+## Constructing AdaptiveCpp accessor variants

 hipSYCL accessor variants can be constructed in the following way:
 1. By explicitly setting the `accessor_variant` template parameter of the accessor to a value that differs from the standard `access::placeholder::false_t` and `access::placeholder::true_t`.